 The consultation is open to all respondents until the 19th of November 2021.
 It asks for feedback on each of the proposed changes and encourages individuals to give their own views and experiences in relation to the current challenges organisations are facing and the possible solutions.
 In this blog, we highlight the five most important proposed changes to UK data protection law that this consultation proposes and we assess their potential level of impact.

 Perhaps the most drastic proposals contained within the consultation paper centre around accountability.
-The document proposes to reform several key aspects of the current accountability requirements, including: removing the requirements to appoint a An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.
-(DPO), conduct Data Protection Impact Assessments (DPIAs), and maintain an Article 30 Records of Processing Activities (RoPA).
+The document proposes to reform several key aspects of the current accountability requirements, including: removing the requirements to appoint a Data Protection Officer (DPO), conduct Data Protection Impact Assessments (DPIAs), and maintain an Article 30 Records of Processing Activities (RoPA).